 As we mentioned before, there are aspects of restaurant work that you just can't control.
 There are just so many variables to restaurant work, it's impossible to ease all of the pressure.
 But there are programs and practices you can put in place to help employees mitigate and handle the stress.

-Here are five ideas to help you improve a weak restaurant culture and boost your sales at the same idea.
+Here are six ideas to help you improve a weak restaurant culture and boost your sales at the same idea.

 1. Proper Training and Support